Self-Hypnosis Guide: How to Re-programme Your Mind for Mental Health & Resilience

 Action: Slowly begin to count down from 10 to 1.
 With each number, use your imagination to enhance the feeling of drifting deeper into a calmer, more relaxed centre.

-Purpose: This countdown is the formal induction process.
-It trains the subconscious mind to associate the counting sequence with immediate deep focus and suggestibility, speeding up the process over time.
+Purpose: This countdown acts as the formal induction, training the mind to associate the sequence with deep focus.

 Step 4: Delivering the Positive Suggestion (Programming)